tm-echo-arcelao/tm-slack-reporter/README.md

 1.  **Slack Channel Summarizer (`slack_summarizer`):** This agent connects to your Slack workspace, gathers messages from a specified channel within a given time period, and identifies actions taken by a particular user.
 2.  **User Performance Reporter (`action_reporter`):** This agent takes the list of actions and generates a performance report, detailing the user's contributions, potential strengths, weaknesses, and areas for improvement.

 The primary output is a `report.md` file containing this performance analysis.
-The crew is configured by default to use local Ollama models for its AI capabilities.
+The crew is configured to use models via [OpenRouter](https://openrouter.ai/) for its main AI capabilities and local Ollama models for embeddings.

 ## Installation

 Ensure you have Python >=3.10 and <3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management.

-1.  **Install Ollama:**
+1.  **Install Ollama (for Embeddings):**
-    This project uses local Ollama models by default.
+    This project uses local Ollama models for generating embeddings.
 Download and install Ollama from [ollama.com](https://ollama.com).
 After installation, ensure the Ollama application is running.
-You'll also need to pull the models specified in your `.env` file (e.g., `ollama pull llama3`).
+You'll also need to pull the embedding model specified in your `.env` file (e.g., `ollama pull nomic-embed-text`).

+2.  **Set up OpenRouter (for Main LLM):**
+    The main AI agents in this project use models via OpenRouter.
+You will need an OpenRouter API key.

-2.  **Install UV:**
+3.  **Install UV:**
     If you don't have UV installed, get it by running:
     ```bash
     pip install uv
     ```

-3.  **Install Project Dependencies:**
+4.  **Install Project Dependencies:**
     Navigate to your project directory and install the dependencies.
 You can use the crewAI CLI:
     ```bash
     crewai install